Chapter 5 - Playing the Game

 IMPRESS

-Make a PERSONALITY roll as your hero attempts to make an impression with a creature, typically to improve their attitude.
+Make a PER-contested PERSONALITY roll as your hero attempts to make an impression with a creature, typically to improve their attitude.
 Each success moves the target's attitude one step.

 IMPROVISE